bminhas01/Web-Design-Challenge/README.md

 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
 * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
 * Provides two more text links on the right: "Comparisons," which links to the comparisons page, and "Data," which links to the data page.
 * Is responsive (using media queries).
-The nav must have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).
+The nav must turn into a hamburger navigation for smaller screen sizes and the background color must also change in response to the screen size.